shanegibney/googleAPIcurrentLocation/README.md

 # Google API Map

-Centres the Google map on the current users location
+Map is displayed to fit the user's current location and other markers.

+Click on one of the other markers and the route will render from your current location to that marker.

 [gh-pages](http://shanegibney.github.io/googleAPIcurrentLocation/)